bitrise-steplib/bitrise-step-unity-install/README.md

-# Unity Installation Workflow for macOS on Bitrise
+# Unity install

 [![Step changelog](https://shields.io/github/v/release/bitrise-steplib/bitrise-step-unity-install?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-steplib/bitrise-step-unity-install/releases)

-This workflow automates the installation of Unity Hub and specific Unity versions on macOS (Darwin) through Homebrew and Unity Hub's command-line interface.
-It also includes the installation of necessary modules.
+Install a specific version of Unity and the android and ios modules.

 <details>
 <summary>Description</summary>

-This workflow automates the installation of Unity Hub and specified Unity versions along with required modules on macOS (Darwin) using Homebrew and Unity Hub's command-line interface.
+This step involves setting up the Unity development environment within the pipeline.

+It ensures that the required version of Unity is correctly installed and configured, enabling seamless building and testing of the project.

+The process includes downloading the Unity installer for the desired version, executing the installer with specified arguments to install Unity components, and validating the successful installation.

 </details>